hbenali/exoplatform.github.io/docs/administration/database.md

 ::: tip

-You should choose either to store binary data in the database or through file system by setting the suitable value to the variable `exo.files.binaries.storage.type <Configuration.FileStorage>`.
+You should choose either to store binary data in the database or through file system by setting the suitable value to the variable `exo.files.binaries.storage.type`.
 Choosing one file storage than the other depends on your data type and size.
 :::

 ::: warning

 Note that in case of using database as file storage, binary files are stored in the database table FILES_BINARY however in case of using file system storage, binary files are loaded from a folder of files.
 If you choose to store data through file system then you want to change to database or vice versa, note that you will lose data files because the source of binary files is different in the two cases.
-Consequently, you should choose the suitable file storage. if you absolutely need to migrate from rdbms to fs or vice versa, you need to **implement a migration tool allowing to maintain your binary files.**
+Consequently, you should choose the suitable file storage. if you absolutely need to migrate from RDBMS to File System or vice versa, you need to **implement a migration tool allowing to maintain your binary files.**
 :::

 ### File System storage